Easy Pie Crust

 1. Place a large baking sheet in the oven and preheat to the temperature required for the pie that you’re baking.
 (The baking sheet is to collect any drips that may occur from your pie.
 You want it hot before you put the pie in the oven.)

 2. Combine the flour and salt in a bowl.

-4. Add the oil and milk to the flour all at once and stir with a fork just until it can be formed into a ball.
+4. Add the liquids to the flour all at once and stir with a fork just until it can be formed into a ball.